-These Red Velvet Muffins are the perfect vegan baked good, because they're super easy to make, and nobody will even be able to tell that they're vegan!
+These fluffy Red Velvet Muffins are the perfect vegan baked good, because they're super easy to make, and nobody will even be able to tell that they're vegan or healthy!

-Make the flax egg by combining the ground flaxseed with the water and setting aside for 10 minutes.
+2. Make the flax eggs by combining the ground flaxseed with the water and setting it aside for 10 minutes.

-Make the vegan buttermilk by combining the vinegar and the soy milk together and mixing for about 10 seconds.
+3. Make the vegan buttermilk by combining the vinegar and the soy milk together and mixing for about 10 seconds.
 You will quickly see the mixture curdle

-Add the wet ingredients to the bowl and mix until smooth.
+4. Add the wet ingredients to the bowl and mix until the muffin batter is smooth.

 5. Pour the muffin batter into a muffin tin lined with paper liners and place in the oven to bake for 25 minutes, or until it passes the toothpick test.
-Once done, take out of the oven and allow to cool for 10-15 minutes.

-While the muffins are cooling, add the cream cheese glaze ingredients together and mix until smooth.
-Add to a piping bag with a small hole, and glaze over the muffins.
+7. While the muffins are cooling, add all the cream cheese glaze ingredients together and mix until smooth.
+Add the cream cheese mixture to a piping bag with a small hole, and glaze over the muffins.
 For best results wait until the muffins have cooled completely.

-Hint: Gluten-Free and vegan muffins are more dense than traditional baked goods, so it's completely normal for some of the muffin to end up on the toothpick when testing if it's done.
+Hint: Healthy muffins are denser than traditional baked goods, so it's completely normal for some of the muffins to end up on the toothpick when testing if it's done.
 Just make sure that it's not raw batter, it'll be easy to tell the difference.